WordPress vs Contentful for Building Websites – A Frontender’s Perspective

 Contentful lets you do some basic validation field-validation, like that a text-field is not empty or only contains a certain values, but nothing beyond this and nothing customised.
 Well why do I need it you say?

 One such example would be URLs for pages.
 Certainly you can’t have 2 pages having the same URL.
 WordPress would handle this particular example out of the box, but any other validation can be easily done by hooking into the post update mechanism to run any kind of checks having access to the whole database.
 Another example I run into frequently are forms that send out emails to the user and the admin.
 You would want to make sure that all the data is sent out and that your email template does not contain placeholders that can’t be filled, because they have no corresponding field.

-Unfortunately there is no way to add any backend customisation in Contentful and no way to help the user by adding custom error messages and sanity checks beyond the basics (like non-empty fields or fields with certain values).
+Unfortunately there is no way to add any backend customization in Contentful and no way to help the user, by adding custom error messages and sanity checks beyond the basics, like non-empty fields, or fields with certain values.

 Contentful is not cheap, if you are not working with corporate budgets.
 Going into business will cost you a solid 500$ a month.
 Unless you know that you will need the power, reliability and scalability that comes with Contentful and understand all the implications, the budget is quite substantial.

 On the bight side: There is a community version available for free which is more than enough for

 non-commercial, personal or philanthropic projects.
 It is a great way to tinker with the way CF works.

 Unfortunately you can’t use MAMP or XAMPP to just run a local Contentful repo and will always need an internet connection to develop.
 Server Side rendering libraries offer caching capabilities, that alleviate this, but you still would not be able to create new content, unless you do it online.